jackson-mumper/jackson-mumper.github.io/projects/hide_and_seek/hide_and_seek.md

 ![final_map](final_map.png)

-*Note that the Google Maps basemap was used for convenience (many of the seeking questions require Google Maps), but is public domain.*
+*Note that the Google Maps basemap was used for convenience (many aspects of gameplay rely on Google Maps in particular), but this basemap is not public domain.*